Back to Blog

 How do I use active recall to study for AWS exams?

 Use active recall for AWS certification by: 1) Taking practice tests before studying to identify gaps, 2) Using flashcards and quizzing yourself on AWS concepts, 3) Writing out what you remember about each service without looking, 4) Explaining concepts to others or out loud.
-StudyTech's AI-generated questions automatically implement active recall on your weak areas.
+StudyTech AI's AI-generated questions automatically implement active recall on your weak areas.

 Is active recall better than watching AWS video courses?